Analysis | Kyrsten Sinema’s combustible thumb

 “Senators in both parties have shown support for raising the federal minimum wage, and the Senate should hold an open debate and amendment process on raising the minimum wage, separate from the COVID-focused reconciliation bill,” she said.

-A second is that senators often vote with their thumbs.
-They did so during the drawn-out minimum wage vote Friday — new Sen. Jon Ossoff’s (D-Ga.) thumbs-up also made the rounds — and Synema has in the past been more animated than her colleagues in doing so.
+A second point is that senators often vote with their thumbs.
+They did so during the drawn-out minimum wage vote Friday — freshman Sen. Jon Ossoff’s (D-Ga.) thumbs-up also made the rounds — and Sinema has in the past been more animated than her colleagues in doing so.

 Here’s another example, from last year:

-But whether it was advisable to do so in this particular circumstance is another question — given how existential many liberals have cast this issue as being.
+But whether it was advisable to use her thumb in this particular circumstance is separate question — given how existential many liberals have cast this issue as being.
 The minimum wage is often an issue that gets vastly oversimplified in our political debate, but it’s one that inspires huge passions on the left, and the criticism from House liberals drives that home.

-Sinema’s vote in some ways recalls her fellow Arizona senator, the late John McCain (R), whose demonstrable thumbs-down on the Republican replacement for Obamacare effectively killed the bill.
-That too was cast by members of his party as being gratuitous, and former president Donald Trump never let him forget about it.
+Sinema’s vote in some ways recalls her another Arizona senator, the late John McCain (R), whose demonstrable thumbs-down on a Republican effort in 2017 to repeal of the Affordable Care Act effectively killed the bill.
+That too was cast as being gratuitous by fellow Republicans, and President Donald Trump never let him forget about it.

-Sinema’s vote wasn’t nearly so pivotal in this case, but she is emerging as a likely pivotal vote on key Democratic initiatives — and one who could find herself pitted against the liberal base on other issues.
+Sinema’s vote wasn’t nearly so pivotal in this case, but she is emerging as a likely pivotal vote on key Democratic initiatives — and one who could find herself pitted against the liberal Democratic base on other issues.
 She’s already taken heat for bucking an effort to get rid of the filibuster.

 She might be the second-most pivotal member of the Senate Democratic caucus, behind Sen. John Manchin (D-W.Va.).
 FiveThirtyEight’s vote rankings ranked her behind only Manchin when it came to her votes with Trump, casting them about half the time.